Kaziranga Rhino Trails

 - All entry fees, guide fees and safaris

 - Any kind of personal expenses or optional tours or extra meals ordered

 - Bottled water, soft drinks and alcoholic beverages

 - Additional safaris into the park

 - Anything that is not included in the inclusions list

-- Day 1 Pickup from Guwahati Airport and Afternoon Safari.
+- Day 1 Pickup from Guwahati Airport/Railway Station and Check in.

-An early sleep is recommended to get up fresh for the action following the next day.
+We proceed for early dinner and timely sleep is recommended to get up fresh for the action following the next day.

 - Day 2 & 3 Morning and Afternoon Safaris and overnight in Kaziranga